 Informing the University of your Contextualised Criteria

 The University can check if an applicant meets some of the criteria listed above using the information supplied in the UCAS application.
 Please ensure you select the appropriate boxes on UCAS to inform us of any contextualised criteria.
 Any additional information, including impact on education, can be included in a personal statement or sent by email to ugadmissions@abdn.ac.uk.
 Any additional information, which is supplied to the University in a clear and timely manner, will be considered alongside the main application.
-(Applicants must include their full name and UCAS ID number in all correspondence with the University)
+(Applicants must include their full name and UCAS ID number in all correspondence with the University).

 The University would also ask that referees verify if an applicant meets one or more of the contextualised criteria in their UCAS reference and the impact this has had on their education.